Ayotomi-de/Ayotomi-de/README.md

-## 👋🏽 Hey there, I’m Ayotomide Ogunsami — but you can call me **Ayo.t** ✨
+## 👋🏽 Hey there, I’m Ayotomide Ogunsami

 Welcome to my little corner of GitHub!
-I’m a passionate **front-end developer** and a lifelong learner on a mission to create, inspire, and grow — one line of code at a time.
+I’m a passionate **software developer** and a lifelong learner on a mission to create, inspire, and grow.

 ---